Submit our quick form and get quotes now!

-A problem with your water is never a good sign, especially since it’s not something that a household can easily go without.
-Since problems that can arise are numerous and diverse, let's take the time to see how to fix the most common ones to occur.
+A problem with your water heater is never a good sign, especially since it’s not something that a household can easily go without.
+Since problems that can arise are numerous and diverse, let's take the time to see how to fix the most common ones.
 Here’s a summary of the 10 most frequently dealt with water heater problems and the solutions to help fix them.

 In the event that you’re unable to access hot water, it’s not impossible that your thermostat could be the source of the problem.
-If you notice that it is defective, replace it (or both, if necessary).
+If you notice that it is defective, replace it.

 If you no longer have hot water, it’s important that you first check that the temperature limiter is not the cause.
 To do this, turn off the power to your water heater.
 Carefully remove the panel allowing access to the heating element.
-Remove the insulation, the element cover and press reset.
+Remove the insulation and the element cover, and press reset.

 Did nothing change?
 If so, we’d suggest you test the power supply to your device with a multimeter.
 If there’s nothing to indicate that this is the source of the problem, it’s likely that your temperature limiter is damaged and therefore, accidentally launched.
 In this case, it’ll have to be replaced.
 This is a small project that you can do on your own.

 As for a problem with the power supply to your device, call on the expertise of a professional.
 During your inspection, take the time to observe the inside of your water heater.
 If it’s wet, unfortunately, it’ll have to be replaced.